Crooze FM

 Crooze FM (styled CROOZE.fm) is a Belgian Jazz radio station created in 2004, broadcasting in Antwerp, Brussels and Ghent and specialized in mainly Jazz, Soul and Lounge.
 Other genres played regularly on Crooze FM include R&B music, Nu-jazz, Funk, Deep House and Chill.

 In 2004 and 2005, Crooze FM was elected in the Radiovisie.be Radio Awards.
 In 2004 as Best Newcomer and in 2005 Crooze won the awards Best Radiostation and Best Website.

+The last broadcast by Crooze was on 15th may 2024.